VeraCologne/LearningBlog/content/posts/2019-03-08-department-retrospective.md

 ---
 layout: post
-title:  "The One With Our Department Retrospective"
+title:  "The One with Our Department Retrospective"
 date:   2019-03-08 14:13:47 +0100
 tags:
 - agile